UntitledModGame/UntitledModGame.github.io/blog/2023-09-23_properties.md

 # Calculation tree + cache:

-One thing I haven't really touched on much this article is how the calculation method actually works.
+One thing I haven't really touched on is how the calculation method actually works.

 Lets imagine that we are using the `Recalculate whenever` approach.<br/>
-Lets imagine that we have benchmarked our program, and we are running into performance issues due to our Shield system.
+Lets say we have benchmarked our program, and we are running into performance issues due to our Shield system.
 Our shield system is really complicated, and it requires querying over a bunch of other entities when recalculating.

 What we could do here is split our setup into a tree:<br/>
 In this example, the `damage` system is querying a bunch of calculator systems to obtain `damage`.